Flora - Winter

 Foliage: The three leaves are all linear, the lower is single and the upper two, well up the stem, are wider at the stem and narrow toward the tip.

-Flora: The distinctive flowers, up to 2cm in diammeter, have six white floral parts (petals) with purple nectaries.
+Flora: The distinctive flowers, up to 2cm in diameter, have six white floral parts (petals) with purple nectaries.
 There are two to seven flowers on the up to 10cm stem.
 The species is dioecious, with the female plant flowers having prominent 3 cell ovaries, while the male plant flowers feature six stamens with purple anthers.
 Both female and male flowers have a distinctive purple circle around the center of the petals.

 Flowering Season: The flowers appear from mid-winter to early spring.